Mirror-assisted tuning of laser stabilization via self-injection locking to WGM microresonator: SIL laser stabilization coefficient

-The above optimum corresponds to the feedback level $|\Gamma| = \frac{4}{9}$.
+The optimum of drop-port scheme (see Eq.~\eqref{eq:max_for_drop_port}) corresponds to the feedback level $|\Gamma| = \frac{4}{9}$.
 It was shown that the strong external optical feedback $|\Gamma|$ might lead to multistability of the locked laser \cite{Lang_Kobayashi,li:1988, Vassiliev1998}, which declares another trade-off problem of setting the highest possible value of the stabilization coefficient and keeping optical feedback under the threshold level.
 The solution of this problem together with more details on the optimal parameters is presented in Appendix \ref{sec:optimal_regimes_and_constr}.

+In the considered above example we illustrated how a practical SIL can be improved using the additional reflector.
+It is also interesting to compare the best possible performance of the stabilization techniques when either RRS or the reflector are present (see Fig.~\ref{fig:K_beta_and_mirror}).